jupyterhub/the-littlest-jupyterhub/docs/topic/security.rst

 #.
 A home directory is created for the user under ``/home/jupyter-<username>``.

 #.
+The default permission of the home directory is change with ``o-rwx`` (remove
+   non-group members the ability to read, write or list files and folders in the Home directory).

+#.
 No password is set for this unix system user by default.
 The password used
    to log in to JupyterHub (if using an authenticator that requires a password) is not related to the unix user's password in any form.